 - Contact lenses.
 Even if you do not have an infection from wearing your contact lenses too long, simply wearing them for several hours may irritate or inflame your eyes.
 This can lead to more eye discharge than normal when you wake up in the morning.Do not sleep in your contact lenses unless your optometrist recommends a gas-permeable variety that is okay to sleep in.
 If you experience a lot more rheum in the morning, even when you do not have your contact lenses in, you may want to switch to daily disposable lenses.

 - Chronic dry eyes.
 There are several potential causes of dry eyes, but the condition may lead to sluggish or thick tears, which can increase the amount of “sleep” collected around your eyes and eyelashes in the morning.
 Ask your optometrist about the best ways to treat chronic dry eye.
-A short-term or additional course of treatment may include over-the-counter saline eyedrops.
+A short-term or additional course of treatment may include over-the-counter saline eye drops.

-- Allergies: Sometimes called allergic conjunctivitis, allergies triggered by plants, animals, or dust can cause watering in the eyes, redness, itching, and eye discharge.
+- Allergies.
+Sometimes called allergic conjunctivitis, allergies triggered by plants, animals, or dust can cause watering in the eyes, redness, itching, and eye discharge.
 This may affect one or both eyes, and rheum is typically not an abnormal color.
 Antihistamines, eye drops, or other allergy treatments can manage this side effect.

-- Conjunctivitis: An eye infection known as pink eye, conjunctivitis is accompanied by redness, swelling, pain, itching, or the feeling of grit in one or both eyes.
+- Conjunctivitis.
+An eye infection known as pink eye, conjunctivitis is accompanied by redness, swelling, pain, itching, or the feeling of grit in one or both eyes.
 Without treatment, this infection can spread and may even lead to eye damage.
 It is important to get a diagnosis from an optometrist and follow their course of treatment, which usually starts with medicated eye drops.

-- Blepharitis: An inflammation of the eyelash hairs leading to swelling and pain around the eye can also cause discharge because of abnormal oil production around the follicles.
+- Blepharitis.
+An inflammation of the eyelash hairs leading to swelling and pain around the eye can also cause discharge because of abnormal oil production around the follicles.
 Meibomian gland dysfunction (MGD) is sometimes associated with blepharitis, which can cause foamy eye discharge, crusting on the eyelids, and yellow or green pus from the eyes.

-- Keratitis: There are several types of keratitis: bacterial, fungal, amoebic, photo, and herpetic.
+- Keratitis.
+There are several types of keratitis: bacterial, fungal, amoebic, photo, and herpetic.
 Bacterial keratitis is a corneal infection that develops quickly, and if left untreated, it can cause blindness.
 Excessive discharge that is an unusual color is one sign of bacterial keratitis.Fungal keratitis also infects the cornea, and it has similar symptoms as bacterial keratitis, but is caused by one of three types of fungus.
 Herpes keratitis is caused by a viral infection of herpes simplex, the same virus that causes cold sores (type I) or genital herpes (type II).
 Amoebic keratitis is an infection caused by an amoeba, usually acanthamoeba.
 Photokeratitis is caused by too much exposure to ultraviolet radiation, and it is a bit like a sunburn on the cornea.

-- Stye: This is a clogged meibomian gland, usually at the base of the eyelid.
+- Stye.
+This is a clogged meibomian gland, usually at the base of the eyelid.
 These are typically infected eyelash follicles, which may require medical treatment, but they often go away on their own.
 Styes may look like pimples on the margin of the eyelid, and they can be painful or tender.
 Discomfort during blinking is also a sign of a stye, along with some extra discharge.

-- Eye injury or trauma: Anything from cosmetics and perfume to being hit in the eye can cause injury or trauma to the structures of this organ.
+- Eye injury or trauma.
+Anything from cosmetics and perfume to being hit in the eye can cause injury or trauma to the structures of this organ.
 One sign that your eye is injured is excessive rheum or discharge.
 If this occurs while you are awake, looks more like pus, or contains blood, see an eye specialist immediately.

-- Corneal ulcer: Sometimes, the cornea (the membrane over the top of the eye) becomes infected.
+- Corneal ulcer.
+Sometimes, the cornea (the membrane over the top of the eye) becomes infected.
 This ulcerous spot can cause white discharge.
 Excessive tearing, pain in the eye, redness, trouble opening the eye, and sensitivity to light are all symptoms associated with corneal ulcers.Antibiotic treatment can get rid of this condition.
 If left untreated, corneal ulcers cause lasting damage and may lead to a corneal transplant.

-- Dacryocystitis: This is a blocked tear duct, which can be quite painful.
+- Dacryocystitis.
+This is a blocked tear duct, which can be quite painful.
 It will look like a tender, swollen lump under the inner eyelid.
 Water eyes, sticky eye discharge, redness, blurry vision, and pain are all associated symptoms.
 It may go away on its own, but speak with an ophthalmologist for an appropriate diagnosis.

-Preventing or Managing Eye Discharge at Home
+Managing & Preventing Eye Discharge at Home

-Sticking something in your eye accidentally can also lead to discharge, so if you get cosmetics or dirt in your eye by accident, wash your eye out with water or saline drops, and do not wipe your eyes with your fingers.
+Sticking something in your eye accidentally can also lead to discharge.
+If you get cosmetics or dirt in your eye by accident, wash your eye out with water or saline drops.
+Do not wipe your eyes with your fingers.

 Changes in Eye Discharge Indicate Changes in Your Eye Health